FHallengreen/SI_Assignments/12a._Expose_and_integrate_with_a_webhook_system/Exposee/webhook/README.md

 - **Swagger UI**: Access the interactive API documentation at `<ngrok-url>/swagger`.
 - **Note**: The Ngrok URL is temporary and may change.
 Contact the Exposee for the current URL during testing.

-## Prerequisites for Integrator
-- A tool to send HTTP requests (e.g., Postman, curl, or Swagger UI).
-- A callback URL to receive webhook payloads:
-  - Use [webhook.site](https://webhook.site/) to get a free, temporary URL (recommended for testing).
-  - Alternatively, set up your own public server to receive HTTP POST requests.
-- An internet connection to access the Ngrok URL and webhook.site.

 ## Theme
 The webhook system is themed around payment processing, with the following event types:
 - `payment_initiated`: A payment has been created.